 While I am very proud of the book we published in 2009, and the impact our collective work has had on the science and practice of ecosystem-based management, what I am most proud of is the community we helped to create during the process of drafting the book.
 In the process of identifying key themes for the book and figuring out how to write about them in a coherent way, we developed a shared understanding of the state of ecosystem-related science and management of the oceans, particularly in North America.
 That shared understanding helped support later research and policy development, such as the drafting of the US’s first National Ocean Policy in 2010.

 During the book project, I realized that one of the parts of research that I particularly enjoy is helping other researchers talk with each other and identify research challenges that they can tackle together.
-Since then, I have helped co-design and co-create research projects with people who have many different kinds of expertise and experiences, including other scientists, as well as community members, resource managers, and other partners outside of academia.
-When I can see that a project has made a real impact on my community, that has been particularly rewarding.
+Since then, I have helped co-create research projects with people who have many different kinds of expertise and experiences, including other scientists, as well as community members, resource managers, and other partners outside of academia.
+My role is these projects often is as translator – helping people with different backgrounds identify their shared interests and research questions as well as translating knowledge into action.
+When I can see that a project has made a real impact on my community, as we’ve managed to do through this community science program, that has been particularly rewarding.

 UMaine students in the field, September 2025.

-In 2023, we were awarded a grant from the US National Science Foundation to develop the Ecosystem Science National Research Traineeship (NRT) program.
-This is an opportunity support graduate students and my fellow faculty in becoming synthesizers and translators of ecosystem science knowledge and tools.
+Several years ago, I joined a group of UMaine faculty, led by Joshua Stoll, to develop a proposal to the US National Science Foundation for the Ecosystem Science National Research Traineeship (NRT) program.
+I now have an opportunity to support graduate students and my fellow faculty in becoming translators of ecosystem science knowledge and tools.
 Thanks to this program, we have recruited students to UMaine from all over the country to learn how to do ecosystem science and to support ecosystem-based management better.
 Together, we are exploring what comes next in this field, both in terms of the scholarship and its applications.
 If you are interested in joining us, please check out our program website at https://umaine.edu/ecosystem-science/ or reach out to me directly at heather.leslie(at)umaine.edu.

 Thank you for reading!